Taitdanielle/TheNailHutt/README.md

 #### Admin(website owner)
 * As a user, I want to have convenient and secure admin interface available only for website admin, so that I can add, edit and remove products/services.
 * As a user, I want to receive emails from the users when they fill out the contact form, so that I can reply on them satisfying users queries.
-### Design
+### Design :art:
 #### Framework
 * **Bootstrap**, front-end framework is chosen for this project for its modern interface, ease of use and ability to be easily customized.
 It is used for creating features such as navbar, cards, forms, modals, as well as for the layout.
 * **JQuery** is used for initializing some Bootstrap components, as well as for custom functions, DOM manipulation
 #### Colour Scheme
-I used warm bright colours to go with the company logo.You can see the colours [here](https://github.com/Taitdanielle/TheNailHutt/blob/main/wireframes/colour-palet.png)
+I used warm bright colours to go with the company logo.
+* You can see the colours [here](https://github.com/Taitdanielle/TheNailHutt/blob/main/wireframes/colour-palet.png)
+* You can see the logo [here](https://github.com/Taitdanielle/TheNailHutt/tree/main/wireframes)
 #### Typography
 The typefaces I used across the project are:
 * [Quicksand](https://fonts.google.com/specimen/Quicksand) I have used for the paragraphs, I really like this font as it goes well with the business logo and it is also easy to read.